|Board of Reviewers|

 It is expected that these articles would be written by individuals who have done substantial work on the subject or are considered experts in the field.
 A short summary of the work done by the author(s) in the field of review should accompany the manuscript.
 Review Article have a limit of 6000 words (excluding abstract, references, table, figure, and figure legend); 100 references; a total of 6 figures or tables.
 The manuscript should have an unstructured abstract (300 words) representing an accurate summary of the article.
 These methods should also be summarized in the abstract.

 New, interesting and rare cases can be reported.
 They should be unique, describing a great diagnostic or therapeutic challenge and providing a learning point for the readers.
 Cases with clinical significance or implications will be given priority.
 These communications should consist of no more than 4,000 words (excluding abstract and references); 50 references.
-The manuscript should have the following headings: Title, Title Page, Abstract & Keywords, Main Text (Background, Case Report, Conclusion), Acknowledgement, Reference, Tables and Figure Legends.
-Structured-abstract (300 words) should be followed in writing Case Report, which consists of Background, Case Report and Conclusion.
+The manuscript should have the following headings: Title, Title Page, Abstract & Keywords, Main Text (Introduction, Case Report, Discussion, Conclusion), Acknowledgement, Reference, Tables and Figure.
+Structured-abstract (300 words) should be followed in writing Case Report, which consists of Introduction, Case Report, and Conclusion.

 - References should be according to the Vancouver system.